Carlos Olses

-Carlos Raúl Olses Quijada (born 5 September 2000) is a Venezuelan footballer who plays as a goalkeeper for Venezuelan Primera División side Deportivo La Guaira.
-Olses has been practicing the sport since he was a child and has now accomplished many goals that are admirable for his young age.
+Carlos Raúl Olses Quijada (born 5 September 2000) is a Venezuelan footballer who plays as a goalkeeper for A Lyga side FK Žalgiris.

 Club career

 On January 28, 2018 Carlos debuted for Deportivo La Guaira in the Venezuelan Primera División.
 On 1 February 2019, Olses joined Argentine club Racing Club on a 18-months loan deal for a fee of 150.000 dollars with an option to make the move permanent for 650.000 dollars for 80% of the players rights.

+FK Žalgiris

+On 18 February 2025 Olses signed with Lithuanian Žalgiris Club.

+On 3 May 2025 Carlos Olses made his debut in A Lyga against Banga Club.
+On 31th minute scored Vaidas Magdušauskas and on 87 minute scored Nouri El Harmazi.
+Banga won against FK Žalgiris 2-0.

 International career

 Olses, at first was called up to the Venezuela under-15 side for the 2015 South American Under-15 Football Championship, he started all the games Venezuela played in the tournament.

 After that he was called up to the Venezuela under-17 side for the 2017 South American Under-17 Football Championship, and also starred all the games Venezuela played in the tournament.

 Between August and September 2017, he was called up to play with the Venezuelan national selection "La Vinotinto" being named as the youngest player to be selected by this professional category in the Venezuelan Football Federation (FVF).